 Luke enjoying his weekly catnip treat.

-About 70% of adult cats are affected by catnip, an herb from the mint family.
+About 1/3 of adult cats are affected by catnip, an herb from the mint family.
 Cats can enjoy catnip through toys and even licking the herb in dried form.
 Indoor cats often develop behavior issues stemming from boredom.
-Providing enrichment including playtime, toys, scratchers, perches, and odor enrichment is substantial for mental stimulation and the ethics of guardians’ pleasure in watching their cats enjoy catnip is trivial.
-Cats have an extremely strong sense of smell and enhancing their environment with catnip is a good thing.
-I recommend having a container of good quality catnip.
-It can be used to marinate inanimate toys.
-My cats get a weekly dose to enjoy.
+Providing enrichment including playtime, toys, scratchers, perches, and odor enrichment is essential for mental stimulation and the ethics of guardians’ pleasure in watching their cats enjoy catnip is trivial.